-Once a candidate has signed the Form 301 agreeing to accept voluntary limits on campaign spending, the candidate may accept contributions in greater amounts than if he or she chose not to limit spending.
-As explained above, these amounts are adjusted annually to account for cost of living increases.
+Once a candidate submits OCRA Form 301 agreeing to accept voluntary limits on campaign spending, the candidate may accept contributions in greater amounts than if they chose not to limit campaign spending.
+Oakland contribution limits are adjusted annually to account for cost of living increases.